 As we were traveling by car, we felt it was better to be over-packed than under.
 However, the ryokan provided toys so in the end we didn’t use any of the books or toys that we brought.

 If you’re traveling by public transport or don’t want to haul a bunch of things to your travel destination, you can ask the ryokan if you can send some of the baby’s items in advance through a delivery service like Yamato Transport.
 There are also disposable bottles you can get (steri-bottle and chu-bo!) so you don’t have to worry about lugging multiple bottles back with you or having to sterilize them; however, your baby may not like the nipple and have trouble drinking from it or downright refuse it.
-For instance, we bought an attachable nipple for ICREO formula cartons and Baby A absolutely hates it and won’t drink from it.
+For instance, we bought an attachable nipple for ICREO formula cartons but Baby A absolutely hates it and won’t drink from it.

-Driving with Baby
+Driving with a Baby in Japan

 We scheduled the trip on a Friday to avoid congested roads (and it worked out quite well with little to no traffic jams).
 We had planned to leave early at around 10 or 11 AM as that was after Baby A’s breakfast but as parents may know, when you have a baby you usually end up being late to things and we ended up leaving an hour later than planned.